cailab-hy/CAI_walkerE/README.md

 This framework is an RL-based locomotion control system designed for full-sized humanoid robots, TienKung.
 It integrates AMP-style rewards with periodic gait rewards, facilitating natural, stable, and efficient walking and running behaviors.

 The codebase is built on IsaacLab, supports Sim2Sim transfer to MuJoCo, and features a modular architecture for seamless customization and extension.
 Additionally, it incorporates ray-casting-based sensors for enhanced perception, enabling precise environmental interaction and obstacle avoidance.
 The framework has also been successfully validated on the real TienKung robot.

+This repository is maintained by CaiLab and includes CaiLab-focused extensions for training, export, and deployment on the 30-DoF TienKung Pro variant (expanded from the original 20-DoF setup).

+## CaiLab Highlights
+- 30-DoF TienKung Pro training setup and assets used by CaiLab experiments.
+- Export pipeline for deployment: TorchScript (`.pt`) -> ONNX (`.onnx`) -> OpenVINO IR (`.xml`/`.bin`).
+- Reproducible logs and configs aligned with CaiLab's internal workflows.

 ## TODO List
 - [x] Motion retargeting support 2025-09-27